-I find it easiest to just grab a piece, remove the thick base, and peel apart the shredded top.
+I find it easiest to just grab a piece of jackfruit, remove the thick base, and peel apart the shredded top.
 Some recommend saving the seeds and base part to finely chop and add back in later.
 I definitely take the lazy approach and have had no issues doing so.
 I simply break apart the base in my hand, too, and leave the seeds.

 First, sauté minced garlic (and ginger if using).
 You didn’t think I would miss the chance to add more garlic, did you?!
 There is garlic in my teriyaki sauce, but since there’s definitely no such thing as too much garlic, here we go.

 Once the garlic is fragrant, add the shredded jackfruit, diced red bell pepper, and chopped water chestnuts.
 I like to let them cook for a minute and then pour in the teriyaki sauce.
 Mix it all really well together, and let it simmer for 8-10 minutes.

 The simmer really just allows the flavors to meld together, and soak into the jackfruit.
 It also helps the sauce thicken into the mixture a little more.
 So there’s no need to stress about the exact time of simmer since we’re just heating and flavoring at this point.

 Now that the lettuce wrap filling is complete, it’s time to assemble.
 Simply place out a bowl of rice (if you are adding it), washed lettuce leaves, and the jackfruit filling.

 Then, let your family create their own lettuce wrap adventure.
 It might get a little messy that way, but it’s totally worth it!

 Pour the filling into the lettuce leaf, garnish as desired, and enjoy!